ylacombe/musicgen-dreamboothing/README.md

 git clone git@github.com:ylacombe/musicgen-dreamboothing.git
 cd musicgen-dreamboothing
 pip install -e .
+pip install -U git+https://github.com/huggingface/transformers
 ```
+> [!NOTE]
+> For the time being, we're installing `transformers` from source, but you won't have to do once the next version is released anytime soon.

 Optionally, you can create a wandb account and login to it by following [this guide](https://docs.wandb.ai/quickstart). [`wandb`](https://docs.wandb.ai/) allows for better tracking of the experiments metrics and losses.